Blendify/blender-manual/trunk/blender_docs/manual/render/blender_render/performance.rst

 then you combine those separately-rendered elements to achieve the finished clip.
 For instance:

-- If the camera isn't moving, then neither is the background: only a single frame is needed.
+- If the camera is not moving, then neither is the background: only a single frame is needed.
   (The same is true of any non-moving object within the frame.)
 These individual elements, having been generated *once,* can be re-used as many times as necessary over as many frames as necessary.
 - Both shadows and highlights can be captured separately from the objects that are being illuminated or shadowed,